rs/zerolog/README.md

 // Exit 1
 ```

-NOTE: Using `Msgf` generates an allocation even when the logger is disabled.
+NOTE: Using `Msgf` generates one allocation even when the logger is disabled.

 ### Fields can be added to log messages